-Transposition of the great arteries care at Mayo Clinic
+Transposition of the great arteries

-Transposition of the great arteries symptoms include:
+Symptoms of transposition of the great arteries after birth include:

-- Lack of appetite
+- Lack of appetite.

-- Poor weight gain
+- Poor weight gain.

 When to see a doctor